 "People are more careful and hyper-vigilant than normal about their health now as COVID-19 is a respiratory illness, so if they have a sore throat they tend to panic," Dr. Posina tells Bustle.
 And while having a sore throat can be a symptom of coronavirus, it's not as indicative as many concerned patients seem to realize.
 "A sore throat is not a symptom that is specific to COVID-19," Dr. Posina says.
 "Given the current situation, one should always suspect and monitor for other symptoms such as fevers, cough, shortness of breath, and overall possibility of exposure to the virus," she adds.

 While you should always get in touch with your doctor if you suspect you might be sick, a sore throat alone is not as ominous of a symptom as you might think.
-What's more, particularly during the summer, there's a lot of variables that can make your throat feel irritated that have no relation to the virus, like air quality, allergens, dehydration, and other low-key ailments.
+A lot of variables year-round can make your throat feel irritated that have no relation to the virus, like air quality, allergens, dehydration, and other low-key ailments.

 According to the Centers for Disease Control and Prevention (CDC), if you have any coronavirus-specific symptoms along with pain or pressure in the chest, difficulty breathing, confusion, or bluish lips, you should go to your local emergency care center ASAP.
 But if it's a just a sore throat, and you've been practicing social distancing, wearing your mask, and don't have any contacts who've tested positive, you might want to chug some water and channel your inner zen at home.